gambitproject/gambit/doc/developer.catalog.rst

    .. important::

-      If no bibliography entry exists, you should add one by editing `doc/biblio.rst`.
+      If no bibliography entry exists, you should add one.
+For instructions, see :ref:`updating-bibliography`.

 2. **Add the game(s) to the repo:**